checkly/terraform-provider-checkly/CONTRIBUTING.md

 ```sh
 $ make testacc
 ```

+## Project Structure

+- `./.github`: contains github (and github actions) related files.

+- `./checkly`: contains the provider itself.
+This is the most important directory and where you will be working most of the time.
+The file `provider` is the main entry point for the provider, then you will find some helpers and the resource files (i.e. `resource_checkly.go`).
+Note that each resource has its own `_test` file (i.e. `resource_checkly_test.go`).

+> If you want to learn more about Terraform Providers and resources, [here](https://www.terraform.io/cdktf/concepts/providers-and-resources) is a good place to start.

+- `./demo`: it is a full working sample of the provider with all the different resources.
+It's also used to easily try out your local changes.

+- `./docs`: this directoy is automatically generated, please do not apply manual changes here.
+Run `make doc` in order to re-generate documentation.

+- `./examples`: here you will find resource and provider exampels (in `.tf` files).
+This will be use to generate docs and samples.

+- `./templates`: contains the templates used to generate the documentation layouts.

+- `./tools`: contains tools, scripts or utilities for development workflow.

 ## Release Process
 The release process is automatically handled with [goreleaser](https://goreleaser.com/) and GitHub `release` action.